How Did Quest 3 Change Mixed Reality Game Design?

 What Game Genres Work Best in Mixed Reality?

 Tower defence and base building are the natural fit.
 The player stands in a central position, places defences on real-world surfaces, and watches enemies enter through real walls and doors.
-The room becomes the game board.
-These experiences generate genuine surprise and delight when the game acknowledges specific room features — an enemy crawling under the player's real desk, a defence turret mounted to the real window frame.

 Why Is Mixed Reality the Next Frontier for Game Developers?